TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

    Description
          Adds an additional part to the WHERE clause for this menu.
-         Make sure to start the part with :code:`AND `!
+         Make sure to start the part with "AND "!

          **Example:** ::